orbitse/data-512-a2/README.md

 It's not clear if the population data is subject to a license.

 However, the stated mission of the PRB is to provide access to data.
 "The Population Reference Bureau informs people around the world about population, health, and the environment, and empowers them to use that information to advance the well-being of current and future generations."
-[PRB's About Page](http://www.prb.org/About.aspx) (as of Oct.
-27, 2017) Additionally, the PRB's annual report states that it is "committed to making all of its products and resources publicly available by disseminating them widely through both print and digital channels, and in innovative formats."
+[PRB's About Page](http://www.prb.org/About.aspx) Additionally, the PRB's annual report states that it is "committed to making all of its products and resources publicly available by disseminating them widely through both print and digital channels, and in innovative formats."
 [See report](http://www.prb.org/About/Annual-Report.aspx)

 ### Article Quality Prediction Data